 I use a planner each day because it helps me stay focused in spite of the billion distractions I encounter each day.
 Whenever something comes up, I write it down and no longer feel like I have a million things to remember taking up space in my head.

-Bottom line: This procrastination help is not a quick fix, but, rather, it is a life lesson in how to empower yourself step-by-step and how to keep from falling off and giving up.
+This procrastination help is not a quick fix, but, rather, it is a life lesson in how to empower yourself step-by-step and how to keep from falling off and giving up.
 Be realistic in your thinking, not grandiose.
 When a negative thought crosses your mind which seems to you like a problem, in reality, it often just doesn’t matter.
 Instead, find each day a way to make your life happier.

 Do you have any additional tips on how to stop procrastinating or any questions?
 I would love to read them from you.
 Share them with us in the comment section below!